solid/solid/proposals/notifications.md

 ## Discovery
-As notifications are contained in inboxes, a Solid inbox container has `ldp:contains` relations to each notification resource.
+An inbox container can be discovered via the `solid:inbox` property, in which each notification can be discovered via `ldp:contains` relations.
 If a [Solid outbox](outbox.md) is employed, it may also contain references to the notification.

 ## Notification integrity